 Our Geography curriculum is well planned out to cover the National curriculum and meet the needs and interests of the children in our school.
 It is well thought out and planned to demonstrate progression.
 We measure the impact of our curriculum through the following methods:

 - A reflection on standards achieved against planned outcomes;

 - Pupil discussions about their learning;

-- An evaluation of learning through KWL grids and vocabulary development.
+- An evaluation of learning through KWL grids, vocabulary development and answering the key question.

 - Pupils are able to present their findings in a range of methods to demonstrate their knowledge and understanding